Trisophic-Union/Core-Documents/Constitution/Constitution.md

 The offices is defined in the structure sub-section.

 Offices are allowed to define themselves beyond this document but must follow rules outlined here.
+Offices are only allowed to execute actions within the executive and not other branches.

-Minimum Requirement for all offices:
+Minimum Requirement for application to any office:

 - Must display a clear argument for why they should be chosen for a spesific office OR chosen for office.
 - Must atleast display a clear knowledge and understanding of topics, actioms, and ideas required for each office.